Conservation Law Foundation Inc

 Overview

-Conservation Law Foundation (CLF) is the oldest regional environmental advocacy organization in the United States, founded in 1966 by New Hampshire attorney Ben Nason to oppose the development of Mount Greylock in Western Massachusetts into a ski resort.
+Conservation Law Foundation (CLF) is the oldest regional environmental advocacy organisation in the United States, founded in 1966 by New Hampshire attorney Ben Nason to oppose the development of Mount Greylock in Western Massachusetts into a ski resort.
 Headquartered in Boston with offices in all six New England states (Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont), CLF uses law, science, and market-based solutions to protect New England's environment.

 Funding Priorities